 Shanghai is a city like few others in the world, with an internationally eclectic mix of people, cultures, and – most crucially – cuisines.
-From mouthwatering French pastries to mouth-numbing traditional hotpot, the most sinfully delicious dishes can be found in every street, skyscraper, and shikumen in Shanghai…if you’re willing to look.
-Lucky for us, one ardent foodie loves to look (and taste!) and documents it all in delectable Instagrams on her page @shanghaigirleats.
+From delicious French pastries to traditional hotpot, the most sinfully delicious dishes can be found in every street, skyscraper, and shikumen in Shanghai…if you’re willing to look.
+Lucky for us, one ardent foodie loves to look (and taste!) and documents it all in beautiful Instagram posts on her page.

 “I am an eater, not quite a cooker just yet so I really appreciate when someone cooks well,” says DJ, the mind behind popular Shanghai food blog/Instagram account, shanghaigirleats.
 Her snaps cover a variety of cuisines and locales, from fine dining to home cooked meals shared between friends.